 Price – $539 – Buy It Here

 The Ziess Cinemizer’s are slick, classy and will make you look like a complete boss when flying your drone.
 The 870×500 OLED displays are impressive and I really find that the colour quality on these goggles much brighter and more crisp than most other headsets out there.
 On top of that, they are also light, comfortable and offer optional head tracking along with an eye shield.

 The only drawback for me is the price – yes they are fantastic goggles but I don’t think that they are worth $789 – especially when there are other goggles out there on the market that have similar features for a cheaper price.
-Nevertheless if your looking to buy a pair of high quality goggles that are not only great for FPV but also look aesthetically pleasing, then the Ziess Cinemizers may be the ones that you’ve been looking for.
+Nevertheless, if you are looking to buy a pair of high-quality goggles that are not only great for FPV but also look aesthetically pleasing, then the Ziess Cinemizers may be the ones that you’ve been looking for.